mtszczepaniak/Job_market_analysis/README.md

 - **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.

 # Data Preparation and Cleanup

+The data is sourced from Luke Barousse's Python Course which provides a foundation for my analysis, containing detailed information on job titles, salaries, locations, and essential skills.

 This section outlines the steps taken to prepare the data for analysis, ensuring accuracy and usability.
 I start by importing necessary libraries and loading the dataset, followed by initial data cleaning tasks to ensure data quality.